 Arbitration in breach of a valid jurisdiction clause

-Where an arbitration is commenced in breach of a valid jurisdiction clause, various courses of action are available to the party contesting jurisdiction.
+Where a party initiates arbitration in breach of a valid jurisdiction clause, various courses of action are available to the party contesting jurisdiction.
 It can:

-Request a ruling from the tribunal on its own jurisdiction (section 30, Arbitration Act 1996).
+Seek a ruling from the tribunal on the question of substantive jurisdiction (section 30, Arbitration Act).

 Joinder of third parties